KavitaSah/SecurityManagement/README.md

 [To Be Updated]: I suggest some sort of virtual environment manager, such as conda or pipenv.

 ## Assignment Submission
-After you have complted the assignment, you must turn in the PDF copy to Courseweb.
+After you have complted the assignment, you must turn in the .ipynb notebook and PDF copy to Courseweb.

 - *.pdf - Export the *.ipynb jupyter notebok as a PDF
 - Login to Courseweb and upload the PDF of the assignment